-Aerobic stabilization of organic fraction of waste yields a final product which can be used as an organic manure and is called compost.
+Aerobic stabilization of organic fraction of waste yields a final product which can be used as organic manure and is called compost.
 In the anaerobic process, also referred as biomethanation, the organic matter after segregation and size reduction is mixed with water and allowed to degrade under controlled anaerobic conditions.
 The generated biogas has a fuel value, which is used as a source of energy and the digested residue as compost.
+The biofuel (ethanol) also can be processed from biodegradable fraction for locomotive use.